allenday/nanostream-dataflow/pubsub_monitor/README.md

 OR you can do it in GUI.

 2. Localise variables to be edited for your environment, all in `app.yaml`.
+Note your `PUBSUB_VERIFICATION_TOKEN`, replace our token (`coingroupimb`) in step 1 with it.
+This can be any random string of your choice.

-3. Deploy the app on GCP by `cd` to the folder with `app.yaml`, then `gcloud app deploy`.
+3. Deploy the app on GCP by `cd` into the folder with `app.yaml`, then `gcloud app deploy`.

 4. The website will be publicly accessible and its URL will be the `service` string in `app.yaml`, followed by `-dot-<project-id>.appspot.com`.
 For example, `upload-watcher-dot-nano-stream.appspot.com`